 Hana Shams Ahmed

-I am a PhD student of social anthropology at York University, Canada and a Graduate Associate at the York Centre for Asian Research (YCAR).
+I am a first year PhD student of social anthropology at York University.
 I have an MA in sociocultural anthropology from the University of Western Ontario, Canada and an MA in development studies from BRAC University, Bangladesh.
 In my MA research I looked at Tourism and state violence in the Chittagong Hill Tracts of Bangladesh.

-In Bangladesh I worked as the coordinator of the International Chittagong Hill Tracts Commission (CHTC) for six years from 2009-2015.
-I have also previously worked as the Assistant Editor of the Forum magazine, a monthly news magazine of The Daily Star and as a Feature Writer for The Star magazine, a weekly magazine of The Daily Star.
-I am a member of South Asians for Human Rights (SAHR), a regional adviser for Bangladesh at the Urgent Action Fund for Women Human Rights (UAF), and a member of Moulik Odhikar Shurokkha Committee (Committee for the Protection of Fundamental Rights).
+In Bangladesh I have worked as the coordinator of the International Chittagong Hill Tracts Commission (CHTC) since 2009.
+I have previously worked as the Assistant Editor of the Forum magazine, a monthly news magazine of The Daily Star and as a Feature Writer for The Star magazine, a weekly magazine of The Daily Star.
+I am also a contributing editor for Himal Southasian magazine.

 Keywords: Bangladesh; Chittagong Hill Tracts; violence; indigenous people; feminist political ecology; postcolonial capitalism